omniinstrument/CV_project/README.md

 If you come across any bugs or have questions feel free to open an Issue or reach out to Jagennath Hari(hari@omniinstrument.com).

 ## License
-This software and dataset is released under the [MIT License](LICENSE).
+This software and dataset are released under the [MIT License](LICENSE).

 ## Acknowledgment
 This work integrates several powerful research papers, libraries, and open-source tools: